crew travels to Mustafar in a daring attempt to rescue Kanan.

 - The Inquisitor brings up Order 66 while discussing how Kanan's master died.

-- Dark and Troubled Past: Kanan is forced to remember the moment when he watched his master die.
+- Dark and Troubled Past: Kanan is forced to remember Order 66 and the moment he was Forced to Watch his master die to ensure his survival.

-- Dead Man Switch: Tarkin has the Sovereign broadcast an all clear signal at regular intervals while giving the rest of the fleet specific orders to immediately send boarding parties if they miss a broadcast interval.
+- Dead Man Switch: Tarkin has the Sovereign broadcast an all-clear signal at regular intervals while giving the rest of the fleet specific orders to immediately send boarding parties if they miss a broadcast interval.
+When the rebels attack, he stops broadcasting the signal, and the reinforcements come running.

 - Defiant Captive: Kanan still refuses to give any information about his crewmates (or other rebels) up.
 That he doesn't know anything to begin with hardly detracts.